Nomad 3D Viewer

 AssetResponder: The object is getting the model assets on the server side.
 It registers handlers on the StreamDispatcher and reads the model data from disk.

 AddonsResponder: The object is responding to the positions requests on the server side.
 It registers handlers on the StreamDispatcher and forwards its calls to the NomadPositions object that calls the addon.
 The addon communicates with the intermediate nomad-3d-positions application that checks the nomad server execution and registers the Cameo subscriber.
-Notice that there is a single instance of the NomadPositions object whereas there is one instance of AddonsResponder per client.
+Notice that there is one instance of NomadPositions for each Nomad server (one real and many simulated) whereas there is one instance of AddonsResponder per client.

 The environment files are generated from an environment image.
 The file used is img/environment.jpg.
 The Blender script img/environment.blend is used to generate the 6 texture files from it.
 To do it: